Film and television financing in Australia: Australian Screen Production Incentive

 The Australian Screen Production Incentive was introduced in 2007 to replace all the previous schemes.
 The key elements of the scheme include:

-A producer offset of 40% of “eligible Australian expenditure” for production of Australian feature films, and 20% for television productions (projects may include series, telemovies, mini-series and documentaries).
+The Producer Offset of 40% of “qualifying Australian production expenditure” for the production of Australian feature films, and 30% for television productions (projects may include series, telemovies, mini-series and documentaries).
 Qualifying Australian production expenditure (QAPE) covers expenditure made on goods or services provided in Australia, or provided overseas by Australian residents.

 QAPE on ‘above the line’ costs (development costs and fees paid to key cast and creative personnel) will be capped at 20% of the production budget.
+On 14 May 2024, the Australian Government announced it will remove the 20% above the line cap from the Producer Offset.

 To be eligible for the producer offset, feature films require a guaranteed cinema release and QAPE in excess of $1m.
 Minimum QAPE for documentaries is $250,000 per hour (no minimum total spend), television series $1 million (and $500,000 per hour), telemovies $1 million (and $800,000 per hour) and short form animation $250,000 (and $250,000 per quarter-hour).
+Drama series that spend at least $35 million per season in QAPE are not subject to the per hour minimum QAPE requirement of $500,000.
 Screen Australia took over the certification process from the FFC in July 2008.

-Note: The incentive is officially classified as an offset by the Department of Communications, Information Technology and the Arts (DCITA), and Australian popular media and the industry at large commonly refers to it as the 'producer rebate'.

-A location offset replaced the Refundable Film Tax Offset (RFTO).
-All eligible productions (including feature films, telemovies, and television mini-series and series) that spend at least $15 million in qualifying Australian production expenditure have access to a 15% offset (increased from the RFTO's 12.5%).
-Where qualifying expenditure is between $15 million and $50 million, 70% of total expenditure must be spent on production activity in Australia.
-Films which spend over $50 million in QAPE automatically qualify for the offset.
+A Location Offset of 30% offset for all eligible productions (including feature films, telemovies, and television mini-series and series) that spend at least $20 million and $1.5 million per hour for television series in qualifying Australian production expenditure.

-A new post, digital and visual (PDV) offset of 30% is available for PDV projects that spend at least $5 million in qualifying PDV production spent in Australia, whether or not the production is shot in Australia.
+A Post, Digital and Visual (PDV) offset of 30% is available for PDV projects that spend at least $500,000 in qualifying PDV production spent in Australia, whether or not the production is shot in Australia.
 This offset can be used an alternative to, but not in conjunction with, the location offset.
-The Department of Communications, Information Technology and the Arts (DCITA) administers the location and PDV offsets.
+The Office for the Arts administers the location and PDV offsets.